nabilbo/keeper2/README.md

 This sample contains two codes sources:
 * An Office 365 Outlook App compatible with Office 2013 Client and Office Web App.
 * An ASP.NET Web API backend used to store Outlook attachment files.
 The API Backend is used only as an example.
-It's a fake API rovided for demo purpose.
+It's a fake API provided for demo purpose.

 ## Prerequisite